Kevinle76/Leaflet/README.md

 ## Final Findings:

-Locations/countries which are high risk in earthquake with high magnitude: Japan, Chile, Alaska, Iran, Papua New Guinea, Myanmar, Indonesia, Wallis and Futuna, Vanuatu
+Locations/countries which are high risk in earthquake with high magnitude levels: Japan, Chile, Alaska, Iran, Papua New Guinea, Myanmar, Indonesia, Wallis and Futuna, Vanuatu.